It’s a nice little space.

 Have I benefited from finally taking that 30 second walk down the hallway and opening the door?

 Leaving something unknown ‘just because’ is never a good idea.
-Sure, it’s fun to have a puzzle to solve, something to strive for, but there will ALWAYS be something else to find out.
+Sure, it’s fun to have a puzzle to solve, something to strive for, but there will always be something new to discover.
 Another answer to pursue.

 Solving a mystery, however, frees up that part of the brain for another mystery to take its place.
 You’ll keep on learning while making sure that your capacity for curiosity is always growing.